tg4444/openwis-tutorials/OWT-3/README.md

-Instead of manually tracking services with code, in Bluprint services are simply deﬁned in an XML ﬁle:
+Instead of manually tracking services with code, in Blueprint services are simply defined in an XML ﬁle:

 An example of blueprint.xml: